sketchplugins/plugin-directory/README.md

 - [Adjust Button Shape](https://github.com/psilfver/sketch-adjust-button-shape), by Petter: A Sketch plugin that adjusts a shape layer according to the attributes of a text layer
 - [ScrollMotion](https://github.com/jonmmay/sketch-scrollmotion), by Jon May: Sketch plugin to export ScrollMotion
 - [Align Text Baseline](https://github.com/soutaro/align-text-baseline-sketch-plugin), by Soutaro Matsumoto: Align text layer vertically based on its baseline and cap height.
-- [Copy Objective-C Code](https://github.com/jaimeeee/sketchplugin-objc-color), by Jaime Zaragoza: A Sketch Plugin for generating UIColor and NSColor initializer Objective-C code from fill color of selected layers.
-- [Sketch User Flows](https://github.com/ribot/sketch-user-flow-docs), by ribot: This plugin lets you link images in a document with an extenal image file and update them all at once.